waynefenwick/10-SVG-logo-maker/README.md

 &nbsp;

 ## Description
 The purpose is to build a Node.js command-line application that takes in user input to generate a logo and save it as an SVG file.
 The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file.
+The user also has the option of adding a border to the logo.

 &nbsp;